Tharindu-Gimhana/-ROOT-computer-shop-management-system-/README.md

 # Full-Stack Web Application

--This is a full-stack web application.
+- This is a full-stack web application.
--The project is structured using **Git submodules** to keep frontend and backend concerns cleanly separated while still presenting the project under a single parent repository.
+- The project is structured using **Git submodules** to keep frontend and backend concerns cleanly separated while still presenting the project under a single parent repository.

 ---